 HOME

-He is currently serving as a distinguished visiting professor of transatlantic relations at the University of Warsaw in Poland.
-Dr. Mendis, who served as a Taiwan fellow for the Ministry of Foreign Affairs in the Republic of China (ROC), is concurrently a distinguished visiting professor of global affairs at the National Chengchi University in Taipei.
-He is also a distinguished visiting professor of culture and diplomacy at the Chinese Culture University of Taiwan.
-Before these positions in Taiwan, Dr. Mendis served as a distinguished visiting professor of Sino-American relations at the Yenching Academy of Peking University in the People’s Republic of China (PRC).
+He is currently serving as the inaugural Taiwan chair and distinguished visiting professor of international relations at the Jagiellonian University in Krakow as well as a distinguished visiting professor of transatlantic relations at the University of Warsaw in Poland.
+Dr. Mendis, who served as a Taiwan fellow for the Ministry of Foreign Affairs in the Republic of China (ROC), was concurrently a distinguished visiting professor of global affairs at the National Chengchi University in Taipei.
+He was also a distinguished visiting professor of culture and diplomacy at the Chinese Culture University of Taiwan.
+Before arriving in Taiwan, Dr. Mendis served as a distinguished visiting professor of Sino-American relations at the Yenching Academy of Peking University in the People’s Republic of China (PRC) and received the first International Confucius Award by the National Confucius Research Institute of China in Qufu, the birthplace of Confucius.

-He has authored more than 150 books, government reports, newspaper columns, and journal articles.
+Dr. Mendis has authored more than 250 books, government reports, newspaper columns, and journal articles.
 His publications appeared in the Columbia Journal of International AffairsGeorgetown Journal of International AffairsHarvard International ReviewYale Journal of International AffairsSAIS Review of International AffairsThe National InterestChina-US FocusSouth China Morning PostThe Globalist, and The Diplomat, among many others.

 Public Service